 Port Burnie is the island's largest cargo port and also one of Australia's largest container ports.
 It is the nearest port to Melbourne Victoria (mainland Australia).
 The port is operated by the state-owned port authority company TasPorts.
 The port's main business is containerized cargoes, but also has a separate woodchip terminal.

-Burnie lies on Emu Bay at the mouth of Emu River on Tasmania's northern coast.
-The settlement was established in 1829 as Emu Bay Settlement, and in 1866 renamed as a town.
+Burnie is located on Emu Bay, at the mouth of Emu River on Tasmania Island's northern coast.
+The settlement was established in 1829 (as "Emu Bay Settlement") and in 1866 received its town status.
 Burnie is served by Sydney-Tasmania ferry and is also the commercial centre for northwestern Tasmania.
-Close by is Cradle Mountain-Lake St.Clair National Park, which incorporates Cradle Mountain with its lava peak rising to 1,545 m (5,069 feet).
+Close by is Cradle Mountain-Lake St Clair National Park, which incorporates Cradle Mountain with its lava peak rising to 1545 m (5069 ft).

 The Burnie cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Burnie, Tasmania.

 If you lose the Burnie location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.

 Pacific Eden was unable to dock in the port of Burnie, Tasmania, due to bad weather.
 The cruise ship was scheduled to arrive at 6:45 a.m. today, ...February 12, 2019

 - Cruise Industry

 An Oceania Cruises ship abandoned plans to dock in Burnie Tasmania Wednesday morning, February 6.
 Regatta attempted to enter the port of Burnie with...February 6, 2019